curlpipe/awesome-learning/README.md

 [Video: Webpack full tutorial in 2 hours](https://www.youtube.com/watch?v=MpGLUVbqoYQ)

 ## D3.js
+D3.js is an extremely powerful data visualisation library for javascript.
+Use it to add interactive graphs and other cool data visualisations in your website.

 [Video: Data visualisation with D3.js in 13 hours](https://www.youtube.com/watch?v=_8V5o2UHG0E)

 [Video: D3.js in 30 minutes](https://www.youtube.com/watch?v=C4t6qfHZ6Tw)

 # Machine learning
+Machine learning a is a relatively new field and is also very popular.
+You can build all kinds of cool things from a chat bot to a program that identifies cats from dogs.
+Here are some tutorials and frameworks that will aid you in creating your dream program.

 ### General machine learning
 ### Tensorflow